 There is an epidemic in the world today on the psychological phenomenon called cognitive dissonance.
-Everyone is susceptible to cognitive dissonance to one degree or another, but for many observers on average it seems to be especially prevalent in the Western world today.
+Everyone is susceptible to cognitive dissonance to one degree or another; however it seems to be especially prevalent in the Western world today.

 This psychological phenomenon appears especially among people who have been victims of TV commercials and other brainwashing methods and propaganda.

-One would think we are still living in the “dark ages” where individualism was punished and collective reasoning ;even if faulty; was rewarded.
-Hasn’t that mentality been the root of every horrific decision in our history?.
-Have we forgotten what happens when we blindly give power to others or when we choose to turn a blind eye?.
-We tend to do these in order to delude ourselves into thinking if one can abstain from taking a stand/making a choice, then one is not responsible for the consequences…this type of faulty reasoning is exactly what is harming our current society.
+Sometimes it feels as if we are still living in the “dark ages” where individualism is punished and collective reasoning ;even if faulty; is rewarded.
+Hasn’t that type of mentality been the root of every horrific decision in our history?
+Have we forgotten what happens when we blindly give power to others or when we choose to turn a blind eye?
+Some people tend to do this in order to delude themselves into thinking if one can abstain from taking a stand/making a choice, then one is not responsible for the consequences…this type of faulty reasoning is exactly what is harming our current society.
 We need people willing to take a stand and to do so intelligently so as to not end up hurting the very cause they are trying to protect.

-Intelligent people when confronted by contradictory beliefs or ideas that mutually exclude, will be open and reflective.
-These type of people will usually be willing to change their mind after reevaluating their previous positions, looking carefully, honestly and retesting.
+Intelligent people when confronted by contradictory beliefs or ideas that mutually exclude, tend to be open and reflective.
+These type of people are usually willing to change their mind after reevaluating their previous positions; looking carefully, honestly and retesting.
 They re-evaluate the credibility of the two positions and then make the decision to approve or reject new information depending on the evidence presented before them.

 A closed, distracted, uninformed, ignorant, too busy, addicted mind

-or intensely conservative can not for various reasons; being time, belief inclination, or political will; be able to look at the new evidence.
-To look at new evidence would go against their entrenched beliefs; therefore they may unconsciously or reflexively reject new information; even if the evidence is overwhelming and proves to be true.
+or intensely conservative mind, cannot; for various reasons, be it time, belief inclination or political will; be able to look at the new evidence.
+To look at new evidence would go against their entrenched beliefs, therefore they may unconsciously or reflexively reject new information; even if the evidence is overwhelming and proves to be true.

 Opinion leaders and agents of disinformation like to proclaim simplistic

-Most of us live in a world that moves very fast.
-We have gotten so used to being fed information rather than taking the time to do our own research, to seek various sources beyond google and You Tube and to study and analyze the information presented before us.
-We have become a robotic, lazy society that no longer cares for the why of things.
-We simply care to satisfy our basic needs, and egos.
-Such attitude makes us easier to control as it is a breeding ground for ignorance.
+In a fast moving world, we have gotten so used to being fed information rather than taking the time to do our own research, to seek various sources beyond google and You Tube and to study and analyze the information presented before us.
+We have become a robotic, lazy society which no longer cares for the “why” of things; we simply care to satisfy our basic needs and egos…such attitude makes us easier to control as it is a breeding ground for ignorance.

-Our educational system is a reflection of that, where children are taught robotically.
-Robotic behavior is rewarded and the child who questions is made to feel like the outsider.
+Our educational system more and more has become a reflection of this.
+Our children are taught robotically; robotic behavior is rewarded while the child who questions is made to feel like the outsider.

-Books no longer constitute a great part of Society’s education.
-More and more we are used to google things for a quick answer.
+Sadly books no longer constitute a great part of Society’s education.
+More and more we are used to googling things for a quick answer.
 Most of the time we don’t make the effort to search for any information that may contradict the previous answer given to us by google.
 We fail to realize that doing a proper research would constitute our ability to seek different perspectives from various sources, to reflect and make one’s own choice.

-Most people don’t take the time to do it because they live under the believe that someone else will handle it; as such they hand over their power.
+Most people don’t take time to do this because they live under the belief that someone else will handle it; as such they hand over their power.
 Others have become too lazy as researching may take too much time; either way they avoid the responsibility of thinking for themselves.

-Even very complex situations such as invasions or attacks against sovereign nations; often are given only simplistic explanations whose points are rarely seen opposite when exposed in the media.
+Even very complex situations such as invasions or attacks against sovereign nations often are given only simplistic explanations whose opposite points are rarely exposed by the media.